dr-mushtaq/Machine-Learning/Machine Learning/📚Chapter 1 - Introduction/Why we used AI.md

 ## **How can an algorithm be defined?**

 An algorithm can be defined as a set of step-by-step instructions for solving a problem or accomplishing a task.
 It's essentially a roadmap for a computer or other system to follow to achieve a desired outcome.
-An algorithm can be defined as a set of step-by-step instructions for solving a problem or accomplishing a task.
-It's essentially a roadmap for a computer or other system to follow to achieve a desired outcome.

 Here are some key characteristics of an algorithm:

 Unambiguous: The instructions must be clear and concise, leaving no room for interpretation.